 - the number of permitted winners.

 The rule may be applied to all bidders, or you may choose specific bidders, or bidders from a pre-defined bidder group.
 Next you must select which lots the rule will apply to, which may be all lots, a specific subset, or a pre-defined lot-group.
 Finally, you may limit the award to be at least, at most, or exactly a specific value.
-Within the context of this example, we want to configure the rule to “limit the number of winner for all bidders on all lots to at most 2”, as shown in figure 4 above.
+Within the context of this example, we want to configure the rule to “limit the number of winner for all bidders on all lots to at most 2”.

-And once again, that was it.
+And once again, that's it.
 Once the rule has been added, your new scenario is ready for evaluation.
 All that you need to do next is press “evaluate” and observe the results.